 This website shows my work.
 I’m a painter as well as a software developer.
-In my work I try to find connections between these two fields.
+In my work I try to connect these fields.
 Next to paintings and software this can result in video, animation or electronic music.

-Below is a chronologic overview of my recent work.
-It’s loosely grouped by project.
-Please click the project descriptions to see the works that are part of a project.
+On this page you find a chronologic overview of my recent work, loosely grouped by project.
+Please click the project descriptions for more information.

 In Berliner Dom I tried the idea of filming a building from two angles, and then constructing new views of the building by combining parts of the two videos.
 The Berliner Dom music video consists of six scenes that show six different views of the building.

 An added effect is that in some scenes the Berlin television tower exists twice.

 Another experiment in the video was to split the scenes of cars and people walking by in the foreground into many layers of just a few pixels, and to shift each layer a small amount in time.
 The result is a strange fluid movement that I also used for a painting.

 The Weesperplein video is a collage in time.
 The camera filmed the Weesperplein square in a fixed position, so that I could copy slices of video and move them back and forward in time.
 The buildings, trees and scenery remain in place, but the cars, trams and people seem to randomly appear and disappear.

 I made the Weesperplein music video especially because I thought it would give me interesting source material for paintings.
 After the video was done I made three paintings from stills of the video, or from Photoshop collages of combined video stills.